 What is CHIP (the Children's Health Insurance Program)?

-In most states, CHIP provides low-cost health coverage to children in families with incomes too high to qualify for Medicaid.
-But some states integrated their Medicaid and CHIP into a single program with one income limit.
+In the majority of states, CHIP provides low-cost health coverage to children in families with incomes too high to qualify for Medicaid.1 But some states integrated their Medicaid and CHIP into a single program with one income limit.
 You can click on a state on this map to see how CHIP is administered.

 How is CHIP funded and administered?